Sanctions can be applied to aged care homes (also called a nursing home) and service providers delivering home care packages in your own home.

 A range of sanctions may be placed on providers depending on the problems that have been identified.
 Sanctions usually mean a service provider must use an expert to help fix the problems as quickly as possible.
 A sanction may also mean that the service provider can’t take on any new care recipients while the sanction is in place.

-The Department of Health receives information about problems in aged care services from a range of sources, including the Australian Aged Care Quality Agency and the Aged Care Complaints Commissioner.
+The Department of Health receives information about problems in aged care services from a range of sources, including the Aged Care Quality and Safety Commission.

 When a service provider receives a sanction

 Care recipients receiving care and services from a sanctioned service provider will be sent a letter telling them about the problem/s at the service and what the sanctions mean.